 Health

 Pulsing beats and whirling bodies fill up a cavernous hall at the Richmond Recreation Complex.
 It’s not Richmond’s newest nightclub — it’s a Thursday evening Zumba class.
-Located in the Richmond Annex, the Richmond Recreation Complex offers Zumba and other activities for adults and children.
+Located in Richmond Village, the Richmond Recreation Complex offers Zumba and other activities for adults and children.
 There are volleyball leagues for middle schoolers and adults and drop-in pickleball, just to name a few.
 The complex offers 10 programs, according to data from Richmond’s Community Services Recreation Department.
-The newly released…
+The newly released winter…

 “People of Richmond” is a regular series in which reporters pose a question to people in the community.
 Answers are presented verbatim, though sometimes edited for brevity.
 Q: Why do you think chronic sadness is so prevalent among WCCUSD high school students?
 “I’m a student athlete and I work.
 Sometimes I feel like I ignore my own feelings so I can get through the day.”
 (Alejandra, high school senior) “The environment is not safe, so definitely the schools aren’t safe…